 This morning, climb Penh’s Hill and get a brief historical introduction to the city, followed by the city’s domed Psar Thmei Central Market, a deco treat constructed in 1935.
 View local crafts and shopping street highlights.
 Nearby, we’ll stop for delicious grilled chicken and rice luncheon near the market.

 After lunch, visit the Cambodia’s National Museum, and the Royal Palace.

-Although looted during the dark days of Khmer Rouge mis-rule, both are still treasure troves of unexpected delights.
+Although looted during the dark days of Khmer Rouge mis-rule, both remain treasure troves of unexpected delights.
 Most surprising are the museum’s collection of ancient Egyptian, Greek and Roman-influenced figurines and artifacts dating to the 6th century Pre-Angkorian civilizations — attesting to this region’s early trade routes.

 Our first stop is Kampong Chhnang, gateway to the little visited floating villages of the southern Tonle Sap.
-After a local lunch, continue driving to Battambang; en route stop for a brief introduction to the local picked bamboo shoots.
-After check in, free until dinner.
-B/L/D
+After a local lunch, continue to Battambang; en route stop for a brief introduction to the local picked bamboo shoots.
+Check in, then free until dinner.

 Schedule permitting, we will attend the famous Phare Ponleu Selpak circus and art school on one of our nights in Battambang.